johanns/Celox/README.md

 # [Celox.ME](https://celox.me) :lock:

-Celox.**ME**ssage is a secure, self-destructing message application built with Ruby on Rails 8.
-It features client-side encryption and automatic message expiration for maximum privacy.
+Celox.**ME**ssage is a secure, self-destructing messaging application built with Ruby on Rails 8.
+It features client-side encryption and automatic message expiration to maximize privacy.

-Try the live app now at [https://celox.me](https://celox.me)
+Try the live app now at [https://celox.me](https://celox.me).

 ## :star2: Features

 - **Client-Side Encryption**: Messages are encrypted in your browser before being sent, using AES-256-GCM encryption.
-- **Self-Destructing Messages**: Messages are automatically deleted after being read once or when they expire.
+- **Self-Destructing Messages**: Messages are automatically deleted after being read once or upon expiration.
 - **Flexible Expiration**: Choose from 5 minutes, 1 hour, 6 hours, or 1 day.
 - **Zero-Knowledge Architecture**: The server never sees plaintext content.
 - **Secure Key Management**: Encryption keys are generated client-side and transmitted only via URL fragments.